How to run efficient Agile meetings [+ templates]

 The sprint review is conducted after the first sprint.
 The goal is to learn from one another’s tasks and experiences.
 The aim is to adjust inputs and timelines to improve output quality.

-It’s also an opportunity for team members to ask questions and provide feedback on what has been done.
+It’s also an opportunity for team members to ask questions and provide feedback on what's been done.

 How to run a sprint review